Let’s talk money. One of the biggest things holding people back when they think about … Read more

 Korea University also offers a highly competitive internship program, available for four weeks prior to the start of the academic summer program, with placements in multinational companies such as LG and Samsung.
 Contact TEAN for further information.

 |Communications & Media||

 - 2.5 GPA.
 Students with a slightly lower GPA should contact TEAN and may be admitted on a case-by-case basis.

-- Enrolled at a four-year degree-granting institution at the time of enrolment.
+- Enrolled at a two or four-year institution at the time of participation.

 Dates, Fees & Inclusions

 TEAN has a rolling admissions process.
 We recommend submitting your application anytime from January for Summer applications.
 Late applications may be considered.
 Contact TEAN if the application deadline has passed.

 Summer 2021 Dates*